-If you’re very slender, you will get no compliments for beauty–but if you’re my sister, you’ll be told that you have a “big” (she’s actually tiny), beautiful body, and you look like you’re pregnant (even though she doesn’t–this is considered a great compliment!).
-A row of men will be laughing and happy over their assessment of her beauty while they drink home made liquor from a filthy shared bucket.
+If you’re very slender, you will get no compliments for beauty–but if you have a few more curves, you’ll be told that you have a “big” (when you’re actually tiny), beautiful body, and look like you’re pregnant (even though you don’t–this is considered a great compliment!).
+A row of men will be laughing and happy over their assessment of beauty while they drink home made liquor from a filthy shared bucket.
 You’ll look at their eyes and be so creeped out you’ll want to run–but for love’s sake, you stay.

 You’ll hear screams, and watch a man chase a child with a whip.
 You’ll want to run outside to intervene, and your emotions will go haywire.
 You end up doing push ups and listening to worship music because internet connects in one part of the house.